wessenstam/calm_infraorch_bootcamp/calm_multivm_linux/calm_multivm_linux.rst

 - Calm is very well suited to deploy applications that are build from multiple VMs in a consistent manner
 - Macros and variables can be used to have dynamical settings during the deployment of the application
 - Possible dependencies will be dynamically detected by Calm and followed in the deployment of the application
+- Actions can be used to run additional tasks for the Application.
+Scale Out and Scale In being two examples.

 .. |proj-icon| image:: ../images/projects_icon.png
 .. |mktmgr-icon| image:: ../images/marketplacemanager_icon.png